AI Anxiety at Work: What Leaders Can’t Ignore

 VP of Workforce Transformation

-Dr. Grasso is the VP of workforce transformation at Lyra Health and a clinical psychologist by training.
-At Lyra, he consults with employers on programs, policies, and communication strategy to support mental health in the workplace, and leads the development and delivery of Lyra's educational content on psychological wellness and behavior change.
-Prior to joining Lyra, Dr. Grasso managed the implementation of a national training program for more than 1,500 mental health providers at the U.S. Department of Veterans Affairs, where he also led quality improvement initiatives and conducted health services research.
+Joe Grasso, PhD, is the Vice President of Workforce Transformation at Lyra Health and a clinical psychologist by training.
+At Lyra, he oversees Lyra's product suite for supporting workplace mental health and he leads a team of experts who consult with employers on their management practices, corporate policies, and learning and development programs.
+Joe has been interviewed by national media outlets including CNN, Wall Street Journal, Los Angeles Times, Fast Company, and Washington Post for his perspective on workforce mental health topics.
+Prior to joining Lyra, he managed the implementation of a national training program for the US Department of Veterans Affairs, where he also led quality improvement initiatives and conducted health services research.
 His peer-reviewed research spans topics including integrated health care, psychotherapy outcomes, and the intersection of social identities and mental health.

 Explore additional blogs